MattKraatz/starter-template/README.md

 # Set-up Instructions

-Perform a "bower install" and "npm install" in your terminal to download all dependencies
+CD into the lib directory and perform a "bower install" and "npm install" in your terminal.

-Change the git remote target to your new repo
+Change the git remote target to your new repo.